01100100/blog/content/posts/kreuzungen.md

 <!-- https://commons.wikimedia.org/wiki/File:Dicke_Marie_01.jpg -->
 Let's imagine what the geospatial data would look like that describes this great tree...

-First we can define the location or the "where" with a single set of co-ordinates `(52.5935770, 13.2649068)` which define the point centre of the tree trunk coming out of the ground.
+First we should define the location or the "where" of Dicke Marie.
+We could use words to do this, prehaps "North East of Berlin" or "about 300m south.."
+However we can do much better if we define with the position with a single set of co-ordinates `(52.5935770, 13.2649068)` locating the point where the centre of the tree trunk comes out of the ground.
+These numbers are much more powerful then the wordy descriptions.
+It fixes it to a set position in the world, and the numbers can be quickly and efficiently compared to other geospatial data types to answer questions like..
+"How far is this point east of point x" "Does this point lie within polygon z?".
+Ohhh, I feel the power of this geospatial stuff.

 Now we can add some "what" properties describe Fat Marie.
 Perhaps we can add the properties `type=tree`, `name=Dicke Marie`, `species=Quercus robur` and `height=23` and maybe we could add a link to the wikipedia article `wikipedia=https://de.wikipedia.org/wiki/de:Dicke Marie`